arenatheme/thelook/theme-settings.md

  ![](/assets/term-con.png)

- * Upsell Products: a slider of products which appearing below your cart info in cart page.
+ * Upsell Products: a product slider which appears below your cart info in cart page.

 ![](/assets/upsell.png)